What the UK Employment Rights Act Means for Aerospace & Defence Organisations

 • Expanded employee protections have been introduced.

-But what are the implications?
+But what are the implications for businesses?

 Failing fast and fixing a bad hire is no longer a luxury.
 The market is already constrained by SC/DV clearance bottlenecks, niche engineering skillsets and long programme lifecycles, so a wrong hire is both a legal risk and a delivery risk.
 Our position is that if your hiring process isn't structured and benchmarked, your business could be exposed to these risks.